magicbell/magicbell-ruby/README.md

-# magicbell
+# magicbell-ruby

 [MagicBell](https://magicbell.io) is an embeddable Notification Inbox for web applications.

-This ruby gem
+This gem

-1. Is a wrapper around [MagicBell's REST API](https://developer.magicbell.io/reference).
+1. Makes it easy to interact with [MagicBell's REST API](https://developer.magicbell.io/reference) from Ruby.

    You can use it to create a notification in your MagicBell project etc.
-2. Can BCC your ActionMailer email notifications to MagicBell if you rather not use MagicBell's API in your Rails application.
+3. Can BCC your ActionMailer email notifications to MagicBell if you rather not use MagicBell's API in your Rails application.

     MagicBell will create an in-app notification from any email notification that's blind copied to it.
+3. Helps you calculate the HMAC for a user's email when you turn on HMAC Authentication for your MagicBell project

 <img width="415" alt="MagicBell Notification Inbox" src="https://user-images.githubusercontent.com/1789832/28327736-f3503f44-6c01-11e7-9a72-c15023db18c6.png">